• Skip to primary navigation

 • It’s dairy free, vegan and vegetarian friendly.

-• Nut free and coconut milk free
+• Nut free and coconut milk free.

-• Full of amazing Indian flavors.
+• Full of amazing Indian flavors and simple ingredients.

 • It’s rich and creamy and super comforting.